Tips for Successfully Winning a Scholarship

 - If you had extra dollars towards your education how would that affect you.

-- Proofread your entire application.
-It is suggested to have a second person read the application to make sure there were no grammatical errors.
+- Proofread your entire application and essay responses.
+It is suggested to have a second person read the application assuring there are no grammatical errors.
 English tutors are available onsite at all campuses, plus development and financial aid directors may be willing to help.

 Letter(s) of Recommendation